hidarikani/hidarikani.github.io/communication-skills.md

 - No, because this would be unprofessional.
 Would you like more context?

 ## Saying "stop"
-This one can be trickier because you say "yes" in the beginning but eventually yo're no longer satisfied with the situation:
+This one can be trickier because you say "yes" in the beginning but eventually you're no longer satisfied with the situation:
 - Let's have a two hour refinement session tomorrow at 10am.
 - Agreed, I'll be there.
 Next day 11:55am